mcclatchy-southeast/census2020/readme.md

 [**2010 race and ethnicity, by county**](https://github.com/mcclatchy-southeast/census2020/blob/main/data/nc_county_2010_rc_eth.csv) Select columns from 2010 population counts of race and ethnicity on the county summary level. *NOTE: These totals are directly from the 2010 Census redistricting file and not weighted or aggregated based on the block assignment file.*

+[**2010 race and ethnicity, by place**](https://github.com/mcclatchy-southeast/census2020/blob/main/data/nc_places_2010_rc_eth.csv) Select columns from 2010 population counts of race and ethnicity on the county summary level. *NOTE: These totals are directly from the 2010 Census redistricting file and not weighted or aggregated based on the block assignment file.*

 ## Quick reference

 ### Geographic area changes over time